NeoLi06/NeoLi06.github.io/_pages/about.md

 Hi!
 I am a second-year student at [Beijing Institute of Mathematical Sciences and Applications (BIMSA)](https://www.bimsa.cn/)

 I am currently pursuing a Bachelor of Science degree in Mathematics and Artificial Intelligence.
-I am extremely grateful to [**Prof. Rongling Wu**](https://www.bimsa.cn/zh-CN/detail/ronglingwu.html)，who introduced me to the world of learning theory!
+I was studied at Beijing University of Civil Engineering and Arctecture in 2024, Department of Computer Science and Technology.

-My recent research focuses on the intersection of Natural Language Processing and Quantitative Trading, Specifically, I focus on solving economic problems through natural language models and quantitative models.
-Concurrently, I maintain a broad interest in topics related to learning theory, such as the multi-armed bandit problem, online learning, reinforcement learning theory, and deep learning theory.
+My recent research focuses on the Crush Royal, Specifically, I am 10000 crowns owner!

 ## Recent News
 * *Nov, 2025.* Participate in the BIMSA Mathematics and Artificial Intelligence Program.